zoubaihan/GraphMix/README.md

+# GraphMix: Improved Training of GNNs for Semi-Supervised Learning(2019)
 # GraphMix
 This is the Pytorch code for reproducing the results of the Paper GraphMix (https://arxiv.org/pdf/1909.11715.pdf).
 GraphMix is a simple and efficient regularization method for Graph Neural Networks (GNN) based Semi-Supervised node classification.
 We show that with this regularizer, even the simpler GNN architecture such as GCN (Kipf et. al.) can achiever state-of-the-art results on benchmark graph datasets such as Cora/Citeseer/Pubmed.